• Skip to primary navigation

 Berland River

-Berland River is one of the those special fishing spots.
+Berland River is one of those special fishing spots.
 The river will challenge any paddler and besides the prime fishing, the location holds some of the most stunning rock cliffs and scenery in the province.
 Expect to find many fish types here including rainbow trout, bull trout, and graylings.

 Fly Fishing on the Berland River